kawilliams/kawilliams.github.io/teaching/hci/homework/needfinding.md

 ### Step 6: Complete Your Write-Up & Submit
 Draft your write-up following the structure of the CSC 363 Design Document (see an [example](https://medium.com/@meideng06/needfinding-tracking-and-maintaining-fitness-goals-f7bb66f9158a) in the Hall of Fame).
+    * **AI use 🤖**: you MAY use AI to polish your draft, after you've written ~75% of the document.
+Before you use AI for polishing, I expect the draft should be built from your own outline and there is enough rough content that I can fully understand the story (it's ok if the content is in bullets or partial sentences).

 You can use similar headers and features in Google Docs by using [Markdown in Google Docs](https://support.google.com/docs/answer/12014036?hl=en).
 There's plenty of other Markdown features and shortcuts -- check out the [MD guide](https://www.markdownguide.org/extended-syntax/) and CTRL+F for the feature you're looking for (e.g., "strikethrough")

 #### Requirements for Write-Up
 Your write-up must include: